-- 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - 2 Remove the disc from the optical disc drive. - 3 Check the disc for dirt or damage.
-If you need to clean the disc, see Handling Discs (page 147) for instructions.
+- 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - Turning off your computer with the Ctrl+Alt+Delete keys may cause loss of unsaved data. - 2 Remove the disc from the optical disc drive.